 Day 5.
 Full day at Esquinas Rainforest Lodge

-Nestled within the rainforest fringing the nearby Golfo Dulce, Esquinas Rainforest Lodge offers a variety of lowland regional endemics Costa Rica shares only with westernmost Panama, known as Chiriqui endemics.
-By birding the grounds of the lodge in the early morning we should connect with many of these species: Riverside Wren, Golden-naped Woodpecker, Charming Hummingbird, Fiery-billed Aracari, Black-cheeked Ant Tanager (a Costa Rica endemic), and more.
-Uniform Crake, a widespread but normally very difficult forest rail, is also possible.
+Nestled within the rainforest fringing the nearby Golfo Dulce, Esquinas Rainforest Lodge offers a variety of lowland regional endemics that Costa Rica shares only with westernmost Panama, known as Chiriqui endemics.
+By birding the grounds of the lodge in the early morning we should connect with many of these species including Riverside Wren, Golden-naped Woodpecker, Charming Hummingbird, Fiery-billed Aracari, Baird’s Trogon, Blue-black Grosbeak, Great Curassow, Spot-crowned Euphonia, Rufous Piha, Black-cheeked Ant Tanager (a Costa Rica endemic), and many more.

-In the afternoon we visit sites away from the lodge for several more targets that follow this general theme, like Veraguan Mango, a bird with a tiny global distribution, and Sapphire-throated Hummingbird, which barely reaches into Costa Rica from Panama.
+In the afternoon we visit sites away from the lodge for several more targets that follow this general theme, like Veraguan Mango, a bird with a tiny global distribution, and Sapphire-throated Hummingbird, which marginally crosses into southern Costa Rica from Panama.